IdentityServer/Documentation/docs/configuration/logging.md

 You can create additional providers by deriving from `LogProvider`.

 ##Configuring Diagnostics
-The `DiagnosticsOptions` class has the following settings:
+The `LoggingOptions` class has the following settings:

 * `EnableWebApiDiagnostics`
    * If enabled, Web API internal diagnostic logging will be forwarded to the log provider